jobial-io/scase/README.md

 ## Comparison with an Akka actor

-An Akka actor is a well-known low level concurrency primitive.
-In that sense, it serves a very different purpose to a Scase service.
+An Akka actor is a well-known low-level concurrency primitive.
+In that sense, it serves a very different purpose to a high-level Scase service.
 However, since both Akka actors and Scase services are built around the concept of message passing and handling messages, there are some similarities in the API which makes an interesting comparison: